 For students in grades 6-12, I recommend the Fox 330 (or better).
 Fox oboes have good intonation, easy response, and are well-built.
 All models of Fox oboes have the Low B-flat and Left-F key, which are the two keys needed by high-school oboists for auditions and school band music.

 Fox Models (ranked cheapest to most expensive)

 College music majors: Purchase a wooden, full-conservatory oboe.
-There are lots of makers to choose from, so come talk to me or your soon-to-be oboe professor when you are considering a professional instrument.
-I have a Loree AK bore oboe and a Fox English Horn.
+There are lots of makers to choose from, so come talk to me (or even better, your soon-to-be oboe professor) when you are considering a professional instrument.
+I have a Loree "AK bore" oboe, a Loree "Royal oboe", and a Fox English Horn.

 If you are looking to purchase a bassoon that will be good through the end of high school and into college/adult music groups, I recommend the Fox 220 or 240.
 If you have more to spend, look at the upper Fox models and bassoons by Heckel, Moosmann, and Puchner.